limengdu/OSHW-XIAO-Series/README.md

 </p>

 The Seeed Studio XIAO Series is a collection of thumb-sized, powerful microcontroller units (MCUs) tailor-made for space-conscious projects requiring high performance and wireless connectivity.
-Embodying the essence of popular hardware platforms such as ESP32, RP2040, nRF52840, and SAMD21, the Arduino-compatible XIAO series is the perfect toolset for you to embrace tiny machine learning (TinyML) on the Edge.The whole XIAO Series features compact design with all SMD components placed on the same side of the board, so designers can easily integrate XIAO into their boards for rapid mass production.
+Embodying the essence of popular hardware platforms such as ESP32, RP2040, nRF52840, and SAMD21, the Arduino-compatible XIAO series is the perfect toolset for you to embrace tiny machine learning (TinyML) on the Edge.
+The whole XIAO Series features compact design with all SMD components placed on the same side of the board, so designers can easily integrate XIAO into their boards for rapid mass production.

-This repository is the official GitHub Project Hub for the XIAO Series, serving as a aggregated entry point for selection guidance, technical documentation, internal reference projects, and community-driven DIY works.
+This repository is the official GitHub Project Hub for the XIAO Series, serving as an aggregated entry point for selection guidance, technical documentation, internal reference projects, and community-driven DIY works.

 **Contents**